 Language Proficiency Assessment Committees

-The professional staff members of the LPAC(s) shall be assigned those duties by the Superintendent or designee.
-Selection of parent members of LPAC(s) shall be made after soliciting volunteers and upon the recommendation of professionals involved in the bilingual/ESL programs.
+The professional staff members of the language proficiency assessment committees (LPACs) shall be assigned those duties by the Superintendent or designee.
+Selection of parent members of LPACs shall be made after soliciting volunteers and upon the recommendation of professionals involved in bilingual/English as a Second Language (ESL) programs.

-The District will provide orientation and training for all members of the LPAC(s), which shall include a discussion of the committee's duties and a thorough explanation and review of all laws and rules governing the confidentiality of information regarding individual students.
+The District shall provide orientation and training for all members of the LPACs, which shall include a discussion of the committee's duties and a thorough explanation and review of all laws and rules governing the confidentiality of information regarding individual students.
 In performing their duties, committee members shall be acting for the District and shall observe requirements regarding confidentiality of student records.
 [See FL]